HOME SOLAR FREQUENTLY ASKED QUESTIONS

 • Quality and capacity of your current electrical service

-• Incentives and rebates that offset these costs.
+• Incentives and rebates that offset these costs

-A: Connecticut residents are eligible for the following:
+Connecticut residents are eligible for the following:

 • The CT Green Bank offers an up-front rebate based on size and efficiency of your system.